junhe1979/DalitzPlot.jl/README.md

 These commands will install the "DalitzPlot" package and allow you to use it in your Julia environment.

-## Define amplitudes with factors for the calculation.
+## Define amplitudes with factors for the calculation

 Users are required to supply amplitudes with factors $(2\pi)^{4-3n}F|{\cal M}|^2\frac{1}{S}$ within the function, named `amp` here.